 Competitive advantages in shipping

 As a customer, you love free shipping.
 As a business, not so much.
 Someone has to pay for that courier.
-Small businesses have historically struggled to compete with big businesses that can ship fast and cheap.
+Small businesses have historically struggled to compete with big businesses that can ship fast and cheaply.
 But it's not the beating it used to be.

 How to offer free shipping